erikc5000/deco-mongo/README.md

 #### Collection definition

 The `@Collection()` decorator defines a link between DogDocument and a collection in Mongo named 'dogs'.
 You'll see later that when creating a Repository, the Mongo collection will be automatically initialized with any specified options.

+#### Indexes definition

+To define indexes within your code, you can use the `@Indexes()` decorator.
+The index specifications map directly to those that you would use in the [MongoDB shell](https://docs.mongodb.com/manual/reference/command/createIndexes/).
+By default, any indexes defined here will be created only if the collection doesn't already exist.
+This is to help prevent any accidents on production DBs.

 #### Property definition